PaulBratslavsky/epic-next-course-blog/06-lesson/README.md

 `;
 ```

+You can change the template accordingly to suit your needs.

-Now, let's use `generateSummary` function inside of our `POST` function.
+Let's use the `generateSummary` function inside our `POST` function.
 Update the code with the following.

 The updated `POST` function should look like the following.